mageprince/magento2-forcelogin/README.md

 # Magento2 Force Login

+# IN DEVELOPMENT

+NOTE: DONT USE THIS MODULE IN LIVE SITE

 The Force Login extension for Magento 2 force customer to login to access pages which is added from admin.
 You can also force login for specific customer group and storeview.